 Treatments exist for managing irritable bowel syndrome symptoms

-You may find that only lifestyle changes may not be adequate in managing your irritable bowel syndrome (IBS) symptoms; you may want to know what other resources are available to you.
-It is important to keep in mind that IBS is a group of symptoms.
+You may find that lifestyle changes alone are not adequate in managing your irritable bowel syndrome (IBS) symptoms; you may want to know what other resources are available to you.
+It is important to keep in mind that IBS is a group of symptoms, and different treatment options may be relevant depending on your specific symptoms.
 Different treatment options will be relevant for you depending on your symptoms.
 Most available medicines are intended to treat only one symptom.
 If IBS is interfering with your daily life, your doctor may suggest or prescribe a medicine based on your most troubling symptom.
-1 Not all treatments will be appropriate for you, and you might find you only need to take medication some of the time.2,3
+1 Not all treatments will be appropriate for you, and you may find that you only need to take medication some of the time.2,3

 Treatment for Pain